hsp-iit/prosthetic-grasping-simulation/README.md

 - Go on the Unity Hub, click on Open and locate the downloaded repository.

 ## Synthetic dataset generation in Unity
-- Once the project is open, ensure that the correct scene is selected: in the `Project` window open `Assets\Scenes` and double-click on `Data_collection.unity` to open the scene.
+- Once the project is open, ensure that the correct scene is selected: in the `Project` tab open `Assets\Scenes` and double-click on `Data_collection.unity` to open the scene.
-- From the top menu bar, open `Edit -> Project Settings`
+- From the top bar menu, open `Edit -> Project Settings`
   - In `Project Settings`, search for `Lit Shader Mode` and set it to `Both`.
   ![lit_shader_mode](https://user-images.githubusercontent.com/50639319/192339142-3e17b12c-f81f-4828-ac54-b609185cb2d3.png)

   - In `Project Settings`, search for `Motion Blur` and disable it.
   ![motion_blur](https://user-images.githubusercontent.com/50639319/192340209-f4924a9e-977d-44c3-aee9-19729006eb70.png)

-- [OPTIONAL] The pipeline generates the same number of videos for each _grasp type - object part_ pair.
-Currently, 50 videos are generated for each pair, resulting in 1550 videos.
-From the _Hierarchy_ tab (left-hand side) click on the `Simulation Scenario` _GameObject_ and its properties will appear in the _Inspector_ tab (right-hand side).
+- [OPTIONAL] The pipeline generates the same number of videos for each _grasp type - object part_ pair (recall, there are currently 31 pairs).
+50 videos are generated for each pair, resulting in 1550 videos.
+From the `Hierarchy` tab (left-hand side) click on `Simulation Scenario` and its properties will appear in the `Inspector` tab (right-hand side).
 Make sure that the value of `Fixed Length Scenario -> Scenario Properties -> Constants -> Iteration Count` is set to 1550.
-If you want to generate a different number of videos, change these value accordingly.
+If you want to generate a different number of videos, change this value accordingly.
 For instance, to generate 10 videos for each pair, set `Iteration Count` to 31*10=310.
 If the number is not correct, the execution stops.
 - :rocket: Click on the play button on top to start collecting the synthetic dataset.
-- [WARNING]: if you want to change settings, e.g., enable bounding box or semantic segmentation labeling, import your own objects or change the number of videos collected, few settings need to be adjusted.
+- [WARNING]: if you want to change settings, e.g., enable bounding box/semantic segmentation labeling or import your own objects, few settings need to be adjusted.
 These are not explained here for the sake of brevity, feel free to contact me (federico.vasile@iit.it) or open an issue and I will provide you all the instructions.
-- When the simulation is over, go on the _Hierarchy_ tab and select `WristCamera`.
-In the _Inspector_ tab search for `Latest Generated Dataset` and click on _Show folder_ to locate it.
+- When the simulation is over, go on the `Hierarchy` tab and select `WristCamera`.
+In the `Inspector` tab search for `Latest Generated Dataset` and click on `Show folder` to locate the dataset folder.

 ## Converting the generated videos into our own format
-- You can find the labels (along with other metadata) as json files (`captures_***.json`) into the `Dataset023982da-0257-4541-9886-d22172b6c94c` folder (this is an example folder, you will have a different hash code following the `Dataset` name). <br>All the video frames (`rgb_***.png`) are located under the `RGB_another_hash_code_` folder.
+- Once you are in the dataset folder mentioned above, you can find the labels (along with other metadata) as json files (`captures_***.json`) into the `Dataset023982da-0257-4541-9886-d22172b6c94c` folder (this is an example folder, you will have a different hash code following the `Dataset` name). <br>All the video frames (`rgb_***.png`) are located under the `RGB_another_hash_code_` folder.
 - We provide you a script to convert the frames and labels into the structure used by our [experiments pipeline](https://github.com/hsp-iit/prosthetic-grasping-experiments).
 Each video will be organized according to the following path: `DATASET_BASE_FOLDER/CATEGORY_NAME/OBJECT_NAME/PRESHAPE_NAME/Wrist_d435/rgb*/*.png`. <br>For example: `ycb_synthetic_dataset/dispenser/006_mustard_bottle/power_no3/Wrist_d435/rgb*/*.png`
 - To run the script, go into `Assets/Scripts/Data_collection/PostProcessing_dataset` and copy `script_convert_dataset.py` into the folder of your synthetic dataset generated (i.e. the folder containing the `Dataset_hash_code_` and `RGB_another_hash_code_` folders).
 Go into the synthetic dataset folder and run the script: `python3 script_convert_dataset.py`